rezamokaram/my-notes/crs/full-eda.md

 ## api gateway pattern

-it is responsiblle for all the api management
+it is responsible for all the api management

 apigateway must route the request to the destination service(transform the data to the service input and service out put to api format) load balancer task is to balance the requests for a single service